mysociety/fixmystreet/running/admin_manual.md

 Please feel free to contribute and discuss what is in this document.
 We have a lovely [community](/community) of re-users that have all been through the set-up and administration of one of these sites.
-They’re a great resource for answers and you should feel free to join in or ask for help.
+They're a great resource for answers and you should feel free to join in or ask for help.

 ## Other helpful documents